timofeysie/angular-phonecat-upgrade/README.md

 You will get " Unexpected anonymous System.register call" because the references are not being loaded in the correct order.
 I use JSPM to properly build my angular app for production.
 There are 4 parts to the process (with one finally).
-Part 1: Compile your typescript files
+- Part 1: Compile your typescript files
-Part 2: Configure config.json (to tell JSPM how to bundle your app):
+- Part 2: Configure config.json (to tell JSPM how to bundle your app):
-Part 3: Use gulp-jspm to bundle up your app
+- Part 3: Use gulp-jspm to bundle up your app
-Part 4: Now minify and concat all your assets:
+- Part 4: Now minify and concat all your assets:
-Part 5: Finally, put one nice tidy script reference into your index.html:
+- Part 5: Finally, put one nice tidy script reference into your index.html:
+The problem was one of the files was still not converted, as I missed on in all the excitment.
+After updating the file to ts and bootstrapping the app correctly these errors went away.

-## Other Problems
+## After Insitial Install Problems

 After install, you must run npm and Bower to install the development and runtime libraries that are excluded in the .gitignore file so that pulls and pushes do not include them:
 ```